WPSurfer.com

 You can install a file manager plugin for as long as you need to, create the mu-plugin folder and add your simple PHP files in it.

-Nothing bad would happen if you install a file manager plugin for a couple of hours and remove it once you are done working with the mu-plugins folder
+Nothing bad would happen if you install a file manager plugin for a couple of hours and remove it once you are done making changes to the mu-plugins folder.

 I am not a fan of using file manager plugins so I recommend using: